 Until that happens, it pays to know how to use a robots.txt file when you need to have one.

-One of the best sources of information about robots.txt files are The Web Robots Pages, which contain robots.txt examples and a lot of information about the robots exclusion protocol.
+One of the best sources of information about robots.txt files is The Web Robots Pages, which contain robots.txt examples and a lot of information about the robots exclusion protocol.

 Google: Webmaster Help Center – How Google crawls my site